-- 104. The Net Worth Sweep's quarterly sweep of all net profits thus plainly harms the Companies' private shareholders by effectively prohibiting the Companies from rebuilding their capital.
-Nor can distributing the entire net worth of the Companies to Treasury be reconciled with FHFA's statutory obligation to preserve and conserve their assets and property. - 105.
-Furthermore, on information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
-The Net Worth Sweep was a Treasury initiative and reflected the culmination of Treasury's long-term plan to seize the Companies and see that they were operated for the exclusive benefit of the federal government.
-It was Treasury that informed the Companies just days before the Net Worth Sweep that it was forthcoming, and a meeting addressing the Net Worth Sweep was held at Treasury during which a senior Treasury official announced the changes.
-Secretary Geithner apparently believed that even before the Net Worth Sweep was imposed, "we had already effectively nationalized the GSEs . . ., and could decide how to carve up, dismember, sell or restructure those institutions."
+81. The Net Worth Sweep's quarterly sweep of all net profits thus plainly harms, rather than promotes, the soundness and solvency of the Companies by effectively prohibiting them from rebuilding their capital.
+Nor can distributing the entire net worth of the Companies to Treasury be reconciled with FHFA's statutory obligation to preserve and conserve their assets and property.
+Indeed, Fannie has identified the dividend obligations imposed by the Net Worth Sweep as posing a "specific risk to [its] business" by prohibiting it from "build[ing] capital reserves."
+FANNIE MAE, UNIVERSAL DEBT FACILITY, OFFERING CIRCULAR (May 14, 2013).

+82. Furthermore, on information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
+The Net Worth Sweep was a Treasury initiative, it was Treasury that informed the Companies just days before the Net Worth Sweep that it was forthcoming, and a meeting addressing the Net Worth Sweep was held at Treasury on August 16, 2012 during which Secretary Geithner announced the changes.
+Secretary Geithner apparently believed that even before the Net Worth Sweep "we had already effectively nationalized the GSEs . . ., and could decide how to carve up, dismember, sell or restructure those institutions."
 Plaintiff's Corrected Post-Trial Proposed Findings of Fact 26.2.1(a), Starr Int'l Co. v.
 United States, No. 1:11-cv-779-TCW (Fed.
 Cl.
 March 2, 2015), ECF No. 430.
 The Net Worth Sweep is just one example of the significant influence Treasury has exerted over FHFA from the beginning of the conservatorship.
 Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took."
 HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
 2013).
-Similarly, Congressional Budget Office Assistant Director for Financial Analysis Deborah Lucas told Congress that the Companies are subject to "ownership and control by the Treasury."
-Fannie Mae, Freddie Mac &
+Treasury, however, lacks the authority to impose such direction and supervision, and FHFA lacks the authority to submit to it.
+HERA expressly provides that "[w]hen acting as conservator, . . .
+[FHFA] shall not be subject to the direction or supervision of any other agency of the United States " 12 U.S.C. § 4617(a)(7).